 We are certainly not advocating for a utopian state where everyone gets to the level of Albert Einstein.
 Emotional intelligence, however, unlike the more numerically rigid intelligence quotient, is inherent but can be honed or learned if one is willing.

 This is because one of its inherent traits is compassion – something most of those individuals don’t have or consciously try to avoid.
-Though this should be one of the obvious attributes that separate us from so-called beasts, which only have instincts to help with their decision-making processes, we still struggle to use it.
+Though this should be one of the obvious attributes that separate us from so-called beasts.
+Animals only have instincts to help with their decision-making processes, we still struggle to use it.

 This piece is however not to criticize or state the obvious about such people but to try to explain why they behave as they do.

 Psychologists and sociologists alike perhaps need to revisit their curricula and amend it to focus more on this very important but often ignored concept.

 This should be added in both subject areas but must begin the analysis from the grassroots level – from childhood.